AhmadHussain792/Folder-Sentiment-Analysis/README.md

 The PDF Sentiment Analyzer App is a Python-based graphical user interface (GUI) application that allows users to perform sentiment analysis on PDF files within a selected folder.
 The app supports multiple sentiment analysis models, including VADER, TextBlob, BERT Transformer, and Flair.
 Results are saved to an Excel file.

 Example PDF files are uploaded in the 'PDF' folder and the sentiment analysis of these files using VADER is stored in 'JOURNAL.XLSX' excel file.
+Moreover, the python code for the 4 AI models can be found in the 'SentimentModels' folder.

 # Features
 - Model Selection: Choose from multiple sentiment analysis models (VADER, TextBlob, BERT Transformer, Flair).